 The followers of this cult do not form a cohesive community or church.
 While guided by shared beliefs and faith, each individual’s relationship with the Lady of Death is personal.
-A figure of two sides, she offers succor, protection and prosperity with her right hand, while wielding retribution, obliteration, and curses with her left.
+A figure of two sides, she offers succor, protection and prosperity with her right hand, while wielding retribution, obliteration, and damns with her left.
 What each person petitions her for is theirs alone to know.

 It is hard to pinpoint when the worship of Mama Mort became so widespread, but her worship is one of the most commonly practiced cults either in addition to, or instead of, the world’s larger and more organized religions.
 Among the Gothic people especially, she is revered in both tiny gestures in everyday life as well as more grandiose demonstrations.
 Many Gothic households and shacks keep a small altar to Mama Mort, though they may not openly call it such.